 Rhassoul clay can be found on Mountain Rose Herbs for an amazing price.

-***Always use a plastic spoon to work with clays.
+***Always use a plastic or wooden spoon when working with clays.

 (Image by Dawn Michelle)